mohsinarf/Notes/OperatingSystems/Lec3.md

 ## What are threads
 A single unique execution context

+A thread is in one of the following three states:
+- RUNNING — running
+- READY - eligible to run, but not currently running
+- BLOCKED - ineligible to run

 ## Multiprocessing vs Multiprogramming vs Multithreading

 | Feature          | Multiprocessing                                   | Multiprogramming                                | Multithreading                                   |